xogroup/bunnybus/API.md

 ##### `key`

 A `key` is the routeKey in RabbitMQ terminology.  `BunnyBus` specifically leverages [topic exchange](https://www.rabbitmq.com/tutorials/tutorial-five-python.html) to route a message from the exchange to any number of queues that are subscribed.
 The keys are normally dot notated and wild cards of `*` (can substitute for exactly one word) and `#` (can substitute for zero or more words).
 Keys can look like `vineyard.wine-produced`, `vineyard.wine-sold`, `vineyard.*`, `vineyard.#` and etc...
+A bug was found during this implementation regarding expected behavior of wildcard syntax [here](https://github.com/rabbitmq/rabbitmq-server/issues/1383)

 ##### `handler`